powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-mapping.md

 Dynamic models representing an automation system without network representation.

 #### Overload Management System
-Automation system which emits a specific order when the current on the monitored line goes above a given threshold during some time.
+Automation system which emits a specific order when the current on the monitored line exceeds a given threshold for a given duration.
 With specific attributes:
 - `controlledBranch`
 - `iMeasurement`